Hope Fault: Conway segment

 The Conway segment is the longest and straightest of the segments with a strike of about N73°E. It extends 70 km from the eastern part of the Hanmer Basin to just west of the junction with the Jordan Thrust near Kowhai River.
 The slip-rate for this segment, estimated from offset alluvial features, is about 23 mm/yr.
-The fault dips steeply to the northwest at about 70° and forms the southern termination of the Seaward Kaikoura, Hawk and Amuri ranges.
+The fault dips steeply to the northwest at about 70° and forms the southern termination of the Seaward Kaikōura, Hawk and Amuri ranges.
 This topography is a result of the significant component of reverse displacement on this fault zone.
 An average recurrence interval of 180–310 yr has been calculated for earthquakes along this segment.

 Seaward segment

 The Seaward segment extends from near the Kowhai River to the coast and has been recognised on the continental shelf from seismic reflection data, extending for at least another 13 km.
-Part of this segment ruptured in the 2016 Kaikoura earthquake.
+Part of this segment ruptured in the 2016 Kaikōura earthquake.